 The Town of Hillsdale Tax Collector is a four-year elected position.
 Before entering upon the duties of the office, it is required that all Tax Collecting officers take and subscribe the Constitutional oath of office.
 Once the Collector has taken the oath, he/she becomes the insurer and guarantor of all moneys, securities, papers and records that the law provides shall be in their custody.

 The Tax Collector collects the General Property Taxes in January.
 The bills are mailed in early January.
 The tax bill covers the period of January 1st. – December 31st.
 Payments can be made upon receipt of bill through January 31st, without penalty.
 If they are paid on/after February 1st, there is a penalty, see below.

 The Hillsdale Tax Office does NOT collect School Taxes for the Taconic Hills School District.
 School Tax Bills are mailed in early September.
 The due date is specified on the bill.
-Please contact Ruth Wittlinger at (518) 325-2815 with any questions you may have regarding School Taxes.
-As of November 15th all unpaid School Tax bills are turned over to Columbia County, and are re-levied on the following years Property Tax Bill with an additional penalty.
+Please contact Vonda Teaney at (518) 325-2815 with any questions you may have regarding School Taxes.
+Unpaid school tax bills are turned over to Columbia County by November 15 and are re-levied on the following years Property Tax Bill with an additional penalty.